 For more details on this work, reference the Purchase group's direction page and roadmap in Groups.

 We want to take the complexity out of understanding GitLab's pricing so that a customer can easily understand and manage their subscription usage and how it relates to billing.
-A key gap we have is tracking seat usage over time, which we plan to address in FY24 by investing in our seat usage visibility work.
+A key problem area has been seat overages transparency, seat usage visibility, and customer understanding of our overages model.
+We are looking for ways to simplify our seat overages model and hope to finalize a proposal by the end of FY24, for FY25 development.

 As we roll out namespace Storage limits on SaaS, we are working to ensure that namespace storage is easy to understand and manage for all SaaS users.

-We also plan to invest in user caps for groups to help SaaS customers better manage their paid subscription seats.
+We released in FY24 user caps for groups to help SaaS customers better manage their paid subscription seats.
+We plan to address some of the known gaps in User Caps for Groups as we finalize FY24.

 For more details on this work, reference the Utilization group's direction page and roadmap in Groups.